albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 }
 ```

 Now the meaning of `true` and `false` is different from what it was before.
 Before, a `true` meant that the box was open.
-Now (after renaming the property), when the property named `closed` is set to `true` it means that the box is closed.
+Now (after renaming the property), a `true` means that the box is closed.

-While `boolean` types are very commonly used, it is recommended to use an enum instead.
+While `boolean` types are very common, it is recommended to use an enum instead.
 Consider the following refactored version of the `Box` class.

 ```java
 package demo;